khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

-# FastAPI in Containers - Docker
+# ReadyAPI in Containers - Docker

-When deploying FastAPI applications a common approach is to build a **Linux container image**.
+When deploying ReadyAPI applications a common approach is to build a **Linux container image**.
 It's normally done using <a href="https://www.docker.com/" class="external-link" target="_blank">**Docker**</a>.
 You can then deploy that container image in one of a few possible ways.

 Using Linux containers has several advantages including **security**, **replicability**, **simplicity**, and others.

 !!! tip
     In a hurry and already know this stuff?
-Jump to the [`Dockerfile` below 👇](#build-a-docker-image-for-fastapi).
+Jump to the [`Dockerfile` below 👇](#build-a-docker-image-for-readyapi).

 <details>
 <summary>Dockerfile Preview 👀</summary>